 Some places are simple, others are extremely luxurious and provide all sorts of extras from food to tours.
 Some are connected to mains power, others are eco-friendly running off solar power.
 Some even have access to pools and spas, communal kitchens, laundries and other amenities.

 Here is a list of all the glamping locations I have found in South Australia.
 More are appearing every day and I will update this list when I discover any new locations.

-Note: the folks at Bayside Glamping have recently added a tiny house to their accommodation options.
-While not truely glamping, this also looks like a fabulous option for a luxurious stay in Marion Bay.
+Note: The folks at Bayside Glamping have recently added a tiny house to their accommodation options.
+While not truly glamping, this also looks like a fabulous option for a luxurious stay in Marion Bay.
 You can see the details here.

 Belair National Park Holiday Park

-The glamping tents at the Belair National Park are located amongst the trees and are more like a small cabin with canvas walls than a traditional tent.
-Each tent has it’s own private bathroom included, with luxuries such as a hairdryer that you wouldn’t find on a traditional camping trip.
-The tents are air-conditioned, include a small kitchenette and a BBQ for guest use.
+The glamping tents (not the tents above) at the Belair National Park are located amongst the trees and are more like small cabins with canvas walls than traditional tents.
+Each tent has its own private bathroom included, with luxuries such as a hairdryer that you wouldn’t find on a traditional camping trip.
+The tents are air-conditioned and include a small kitchenette and a BBQ for guest use.